zeta-chain/protocol-contracts/v2/scripts/deploy/readme.md

 ## Deploying the protocol contracts on connected chains

-The GatewayEVM and ERC20Custody contracts must be deploy to setup a new environment on a connected chains.
+The GatewayEVM and ERC20Custody contracts must be deployed to setup a new environment on a connected chain.

 **GatewayEVM**

-The following environment variable must be set in the `.env` file:
+The following environment variables must be set in the `.env` file:

 - `TSS_ADDRESS`: address of the TSS used on the network
 - `GATEWAY_ADMIN_ADDRESS_EVM`: address of the admin